Pediatric Familial Hypercholesterolemia

 - Vuorio A, Doherty KF, Humphries SE, Kuoppala J, Kovanen PT.
 Statin treatment of children with familial hypercholesterolemia - trying to balance incomplete evidence of long-term safety and clinical accountability: are we approaching a consensus?
 Atherosclerosis 2013;226:315-320

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Noninvasive Imaging, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Advanced Lipid Testing, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Advanced Lipid Testing, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Echocardiography/Ultrasound

 Keywords: Adolescent, Atherosclerosis, Calcium, Cardiovascular Diseases, Carotid Intima-Media Thickness, Child, Cholesterol, Cholesterol, LDL, Coronary Artery Disease, DNA, Follow-Up Studies, Heterozygote, Homozygote, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypercholesterolemia, Hyperlipoproteinemia Type II, Hypothyroidism, Intestinal Absorption, Life Style, Lipoprotein(a), Lipoproteins, LDL, Liver Diseases, Models, Theoretical, Mutation, Myalgia, Nephrotic Syndrome, Nutritionists, Parents, Pharmacists, Primary Health Care, Receptors, LDL, Risk Assessment, Risk Factors, Specialization